AI PharmCare

 Key Takeaways

-• Always check the "Drug Facts" label to know what active ingredients you're taking [6].
+• Always read the "Drug Facts" label to know what active ingredient you are taking.

 Excedrin Migraine